-Ambient noise levels should increase during the exploratory and early development stages and reach a maximum during the intensive field development and power plant construction phases.
+Ambient noise levels will increase during the exploratory and early development stages and reach a maximum during the intensive field development and power plant construction phases.
 Noise attenuation characteristics in the Geysers are highly variable due to the existing topography, wind direction and magnitude, temperature inversion, vegetation, and molecular absorption.
-For this reason, no noise propogation model has been generally agreed upon and accepted as appropriate for use under local terrain and meteorological conditions at The Geysers.
+For this reason, no noise propagation model has been generally agreed upon and accepted as appropriate for use under local terrain and meteorological conditions at The Geysers.

-High noise levels will have impacts on the future construction and power plant workers in addition to people and wildlife in areas adjacent to the proposed legishold.
+High noise levels will have impacts on the future construction and power plant workers in addition to people and wildlife in areas adjacent to the proposed leasehold.
 Protection from noise exposure is provided by the responsible authorities through appropriate regulations.

-6. BIOLOGICAL RESOURCES
+BIOLOGICAL RESOURCES 6

 Biological resources consist of vegetation, wildlife, aquatic resources, and wildlife habitat.
 Full field development within the leasehold will have varying impacts upon existing biological resources depending on the location, timing and extent of development.
-No rare or endangered species have been identified as occupants in the area; however, the study area must be considered as a potential foraging habitat for the Peregrine Falcon.
-There is a possibility that this species could be repelled from the area during drilling and construction activities.
+No rare or endangered species have been identified as occupants in the area.